Simply LaKita

 Instructions

-• In a medium bowl, whisk together the 2 ½ cups all-purpose flour, 1 ½ teaspoons baking soda, 1 teaspoon ground cinnamon, 1 teaspoon ground ginger, ½ teaspoon salt, and ¼ teaspoon ground nutmeg until combined.
-Set aside.
+• In a medium bowl, whisk together the dry ingredients, 2 ½ cups all-purpose flour, 1 ½ teaspoons baking soda, 1 teaspoon ground cinnamon, 1 teaspoon ground ginger, ½ teaspoon salt, and ¼ teaspoon ground nutmeg until combined.

-• Using an electric mixer or whisk, mix together the ½ cup melted butter and 1 cup dark brown sugar until smooth.
-Add the ½ cup molasses and continue mixing until combined
+• Using an electric mixer or whisk with a large bowl, mix together the ½ cup melted butter and 1 cup brown sugar until smooth.
+Add the ½ cup molasses and continue mixing until combined.

-• Pour the muffin mixture into the prepared muffin pan, filling each muffin well until it reaches about ¾ full, no worries about batter overflowing because these muffins will not rise much.
+• Pour the muffin batter into the prepared muffin pan, filling each muffin well until it reaches about ¾ full, no worries about batter overflowing because these muffins will not rise much.

 Notes